A “Zero Emission” Station?

 For decades, Antarctica has been a home cutting edge science and a shining example of international governance through collaboration.
 It was here, in the remote part of the pristine environment, that the International Polar Foundation heralded the return of Belgium to the Antarctic continent with the world's first “zero emission” scientific research station: Princess Elisabeth Antarctica.

-Belgium's history in Antarctica is long: Ever since the days of the adventurous De Gerlache and his ship the Belgica, and the forced overwintering in Antarctic waters in 1898, Belgium has maintained strong ties to the white continent.
-An original signatory of the Antarctic Treaty, Belgium went on to build the King Baudouin research station.
-Unfortunately, after just ten years of use and heavy snow accumulation, the station had to be abandoned.
+Ever since the days of the days of the Belgica in 1898, Belgium has maintained strong ties to the white continent.
+An original signatory of the Antarctic Treaty, Belgium went on to build the King Baudouin research station, which closed its doors in 1967.

-Four decades later, the International Polar Foundation initiated Belgium's return to Antarctica, by conceiving, designing and constructing the revolutionary zero emission Princess Elisabeth Antarctica polar research station, as a legacy project of the 2007-2008 International Polar Year.
+Four decades later, the International Polar Foundation initiated Belgium's return to Antarctica, by conceiving, designing and building the "zero emission" Princess Elisabeth Antarctica research station, as a legacy project of the 2007-2008 International Polar Year.

 Where is Princess Elisabeth Antarctica?

 Princess Elisabeth Antarctica is solidly anchored upon the granite ridge of Utsteinen Nunatak, at an altitude is of 1382 metres, in the Dronning Maud Land region of East-Antarctica.
 The zero emission polar research station, which is approximately 220 Km from the Antarctic coast, is an ideal logistics hub for field exploration in the 20°- 30° E sector of Antarctica.